nielskee/draft-articles/TechnicalHiringPart2.md

 because I work in software development too and have a decent understanding of what the reality looks like.
 It may be nerves on their part, or it may be something else entirely.

+These calls can take as little as 20 minutes, although if the candidate has a whole bunch of questions, don't cut the call short with questions unanswered.
+Set more time aside for the call than you think it'll need, and use any spare to write up informal feedback.

 ## Assessing the phone screen